Pricefx raises $65 million to optimize product and service pricing with AI

 “Over the last six months, we’ve seen pricing become increasingly important to businesses across the globe, and we’ve proven again that our fast, flexible, and friendly cloud-based pricing solution provides a path towards growth, even when times get tough,” Cichon told VentureBeat via email.
 “This latest investment will keep that vision moving forward as we continue to innovate for more customers, grow our partner ecosystem, add the industry’s best talent to our exceptional team, and invest in more strategic acquisitions.”

-Pricefx has 370 full-time employees today and says it’ll look to add more than 100 new roles over the next 12 months.
+Pricefx has 370 full-time employees today and is looking to add more than 100 new roles over the next 12 months.